se-edu/learningresources/contents/uix/design-systems.md

 </center>

 ## Why not front-end frameworks or style guides?
-Front-end frameworks such as [Bootstrap](https://getbootstrap.com/) have reusable components and saves a lot of time and effort.
+Front-end frameworks such as [Bootstrap](https://getbootstrap.com/) have reusable components that save a lot of time and effort.
 However, there are a few disadvantages:
 1. `Not suitable for designers`: [Sketch](https://www.sketch.com/) is an industry standard tool used by designers for UI design.
-Most front-end frameworks do not have relevant `.sketch` or source files that allow them to change the design of components in the framework.
+Most front-end frameworks do not have relevant *.sketch* or source files that allow them to change the design of components in the framework.
-2. `Not suitable for extensive customization`: Products with a distinctive level of identity requires additional development effort, which defeats the point of using a framework.
+2. `Not suitable for extensive customization`: Products with a distinctive level of identity require additional development effort, which defeats the point of using a framework.
 3. `Not suitable for apps that emphasize on performance`: Front-end frameworks come with elements that the team may not need.
 The unused code could reduce overall performance.

 <box type="info">